Rob Whalen: Atlanta Braves

 On July 24, the Mets traded Whalen and John Gant to the Atlanta Braves for Juan Uribe and Kelly Johnson.
 The Braves assigned Whalen to their A Advanced affiliate, the Carolina Mudcats of the Carolina League.
-In 2016, Whalen began the season with the Mississippi Braves of the Class AA Southern League, and was promoted to the Gwinnett Braves of the Class AAA International League in July.
+In 2016, Whalen began the season with the Mississippi Braves of the Double–A Southern League, and was promoted to the Gwinnett Braves of the Triple–A International League in July.

 The Braves promoted Whalen to make his major league debut on August 3, 2016.
 He faced the Pittsburgh Pirates, and allowed four earned runs over five innings to earn the victory.
 Whalen was placed on the disabled list with a diagnosis of shoulder fatigue on August 25, and did not pitch for the rest of the season.
 In September, the Mississippi Braves named Whalen Pitcher of the Year.

 Seattle Mariners

 On November 28, 2016, Whalen and Max Povse were traded to the Seattle Mariners organization in exchange for Alex Jackson and Tyler Pike.
 Whalen was designated for assignment on September 1, 2018.

 Whalen announced his retirement from professional baseball on February 25, 2019, citing his battle with depression and anxiety as the main reason for doing so.